 If you ever visit the National Baseball Hall of Fame to learn about the game’s greatest players, you’ll find a number of players featured there who used steroids.
 Take legends Barry Bonds, Sammy Sosa and Mark McGwire.
 The Hall of Fame honors baseball’s best players, PED use or not.
 Therefore, you’ll learn about everyone before, during and after the “Steroids Era,” because it`s all part of Major League Baseball`s history, which is the point of the museum, after all.

 The mythical status of all professional athletes is long gone.
-Lance Armstrong and Tiger Woods are just a few examples of professional athletes who are no longer seen as being role models for youngsters.
+Lance Armstrong and Tiger Woods are just a couple examples of professional athletes who are no longer seen as being role models for youngsters.
 Today, we know much more about our sports heroes’ lives, for better and for worse.
 This insight has contributed to the erosion of their status as heroes.

 As athletes’ statuses change, our attitudes toward them do as well.
 This has led to a growing public understanding and acceptance of athletes who use PEDs.
 Thus, our criteria for including baseball players in the National Baseball Hall of Fame has softened over the years, allowing for the inclusion of PED users.
 In fact, some voters don’t feel that they should be passing judgement on players who used PEDs when there are reportedly racists, gamblers and wife beaters in the Hall of Fame.